Central Norway Regional Health Authority

-Central Norway Regional Health Authority (Helse Midt-Norge RHF) is a state-owned regional health authority responsible for operating the hospitals in the counties of Nord-Trøndelag, Sør-Trøndelag and Møre og Romsdal in Norway.
+Central Norway Regional Health Authority (Helse Midt-Norge RHF) is a state-owned regional health authority responsible for operating the hospitals in the counties of Trøndelag and Møre og Romsdal in Norway.
 Based in Stjørdal, the authority operates five health trusts that operate nine hospitals.
-It is led by chairman Kolbjørn Almlid (Centre Party) and CEO Stig Arild Slørdahl.
+It is led by chairman Odd Inge Mjøen and CEO Jan Frich.

 All real estate related to the hospitals is managed by Helsebygg Midt-Norge, a division of the authority.
 Other central agencies include Helse Midt-Norge IT (Hemit) that operates the information technology systems as well as Midt-Norsk Helsenett that operates the healthcare information network in Central Norway.
 St. Olav's Hospital cooperates with the Norwegian University of Science and Technology to provide medical education in Trondheim.